Reviewed by: Melissa Garthwait, BSW

 Housing Assistance Programs

 Senior homelessness is a growing concern throughout the U.S. More than 30% of the nation’s homeless people were aged 50 and older as of 2019, and as the COVID-19 pandemic waged on throughout 2020 and 2021, economic issues, including access to stable housing, worsened for all Americans.
 Deidre Sommerer, LPN, MS, CMC, CDP, Geriatric Care Manager at Hartford HealthCare Center for Healthy Aging, clarifies, “The shortage of housing in the United States continues to pose challenges for seniors.
 Many older adults have unique housing needs – most importantly affordable housing for those living on fixed incomes.
 Federal programs are necessary to ensure older Americans have access to affordable, safe, accessible housing with added social service supports to maintain healthy lifestyles.”

 Fortunately, programs provided by Housing and Urban Development (HUD), along with other authorities, can help meet seniors’ housing needs and provide a healthier standard of living.

-This program is also known as the Section 504 Home Repair program.
-It was developed to help homeowners in rural areas conduct necessary repairs to their homes to enhance safety and remove any hazards to their health or well-being.
+This program, known as the Section 504 Home Repair program, assists rural homeowners in conducting necessary repairs for safety and well-being.

-While this program offers loans for some homeowners, elderly beneficiaries typically receive grants to address these issues, provided they meet the eligibility criteria.
-These grants can be issued in amounts of up to $10,000, while those who qualify for a loan may be able to receive up to $40,000.
-In some cases, loans and grants can be combined.
+Some homeowners may qualify for loans through this program, but eligible elderly beneficiaries may receive grants to address their issues.
+These grants can be up to $10,000, while those who qualify for a loan may receive up to $40,000.
+In some cases, loans and grants may be combined.